Weapon Plus: Weapon VIII

 Weapons VIII experimented on criminals and psychopaths.

 Weapon IX

 Weapon IX (according to artist Rob Liefeld) was originally supposed to be Wade Wilson, a.k.a.
 Deadpool.
-Weapon IX is later revealed to be project 'Psyche', (Typhoid Mary).
+Weapon IX is later revealed to be project 'Psyche' (Typhoid Mary).

-Weapon X

-The Weapon X Program experimented on mutants, most notably Wolverine.
-Later, however, the Weapon X Program branched off into other fields, employing or experimenting on a number of test subjects such as Sabretooth.
-Eventually the program was shut down and became a part of the Canadian government known as Department K. Deadpool, who was a Weapon X reject, was created by Department K. The Facility, a civilian project with connections to the military Weapon X program, would eventually create X-23, a female clone of Wolverine created using genetic material salvaged from the original project.

 Weapon XI

 No character under the official title of Weapon XI has been revealed.
 However; according to artist Rob Liefeld, Weapon XI was originally intended to be Garrison Kane, who went on to be better known as simply Kane, or confusingly Weapon X.

 Weapon XII

 Weapon Plus created Weapon XII (a.k.a.
 Huntsman, real name Zona Cluster 6) at the England-based facilities of The World.
 He was the first living weapon created employing artificial evolution and nanosentinel technology.
-Weapon XII was "accidentally" unleashed on the Channel Tunnel and fought X-Corporation members Cannonball, M, Darkstar, Rictor, Siryn. and Multiple Man.
-Weapon XII was eliminated by Fantomex with the aid of Jean Grey and Professor X, but at the cost of Darkstar's life.
-Huntsman was created to be part of the Super-Sentinels, a mutant-hunting team of superheroes with a base in a Weapon Plus space station.
+Weapon XII was eliminated by Fantomex with the aid of Jean Grey and Professor X. Huntsman was created to be part of the Super-Sentinels, a mutant-hunting team of superheroes with a base in a Weapon Plus space station.
 This team, a brainchild of Sublime, was intended to be a publicity stunt to make the genocide of mutants much more acceptable to the public.